 Learn more about how One-Cent funding has been utilized throughout Sheridan County.

 The One-Cent Optional Sales Tax revenues are used as matching funds to obtain grants, allowing Sheridan County and surrounding municipalities the opportunity to complete infrastructure projects and community improvements, pursue economic development, and support social services.

-It is estimated that over the next four years the 1-Cent tax will generate approximately $20 million ($5 million per year) for county, city and town improvements and essential public services and programs.
-Since its first passage in 1979, the 1-Cent has generated over $107 million for community infrastructure and services.
-View the 1-Cent renewal history here.
+It is estimated that over the next four years the One-Cent tax will generate approximately $20 million ($5 million per year) for county, city and town improvements and public services and programs.
+Since its first passage in 1979, the One-Cent has generated more than $130 million for community infrastructure and services.
+View the One-Cent renewal history here.

 Optional One-Cent Sales Tax is collected only on items subject to sales and use tax.
 It does not apply to most food purchases, rent, real estate purchases or gasoline.